Want to know more? — Subscribe

 It’s also important to educate users on what they should or shouldn’t do to prevent data leaks.
 Awareness can be very helpful to provide a high level of security in some cases.

-Tech Stack to Build Mental Health App
+Tech Stack of Mental Health App Development

 The tech stack of the development may vary greatly depending on the complexity of the project, the number of features, team composition, etc. Though the technologies used may be different, but the basic tech stack is as follows: